CamilaCamacho/impressions_per_duration_snapchat_political_ads/README.md

 # Analyzing Success of Snapchat Political Ads by Number of Impressions for Duration
-Exploring [Snapchat's Political and Advocacy Ads Library](https://www.snap.com/en-US/political-ads/) data to find if there is any relationship between timing and number of impressions of political and advocacy advertising Snapon Snapchat.
+Exploring [Snapchat's Political and Advocacy Ads Library](https://www.snap.com/en-US/political-ads/) data to find if there is any relationship between timing and number of impressions of political and advocacy advertising on Snapchat.

 ## Industry Question:
-Can number of impressions for a political/advocacy advertisement in 2019 be predicted based on when the ad was set up to start delivering or on how long it ran for?
+Can number of impressions or cost for a political/advocacy advertisement in 2019 be predicted based on how long it ran for?

 ## Data Question & Metrics:
 In order to get a comprehensive analysis of timing of political/advocacy ads throughout an entire year, I will be using the [2019 archives](https://github.com/CamilaCamacho/timing_of_impressions_snapchat_political_ads/blob/master/PoliticalAds.csv).

 ### Metrics
+See [documentation](https://github.com/CamilaCamacho/timing_of_impressions_snapchat_political_ads/blob/master/2019PoliticalAds_readme.txt) for more info.
 * Snapchat defines **Impressions** as the number of times the Ad has been viewed by Snapchatters.
 * **Spend** is the amount in local currency that an advertiser has spent over the campaign up to current date.
 For consistency, all **Spend** data will be converted to USD.
 * **Duration** will be calculated using **Start Date** (time at which the Ad was set up to start delivering) and, where possible, **End Date** (time at which the Ad was set up to stop delivering).
 No information on **End Date** means that the Ads may be running indefinitely or until an Advertiser pauses the campaign.[(1)](https://businesshelp.snapchat.com/en-US/article/political-ads-library).
 To get the most accurate results, we will be ignoring Ads with no specified **End Date**.